-The Company has completed processes to bring its own financial information control system up to date with international best practice, to ensure the reliability, accuracy and timeliness of financial information.
+The Company has adopted the processes necessary to bring its own financial information control system into line with international best practice to ensure the reliability, accuracy and timeliness of its financial information.

-Specifically, to guarantee a steady and efficient flow of financial and operational information between the Company and the subsidiaries, the Group has a shared information system with verified and standardised access, supplemented with formalised operational guidelines.
+For the specific purpose of guaranteeing a steady and efficient flow of financial and operational information between the Company and the subsidiaries, the Group has a shared information system with verified and standardised access, supplemented by formalised operational guidelines.

-Consolidated reporting is thus provided by a Group 'accounting plan', by specific tools issued by the Company to the subsidiaries to produce accounting information for the purposes of consolidation, updated at least annually, and by a process for closing the financial statements, which sets out deadlines and methods for annual and interim closures.
+Consolidated reporting is thus covered by a Group 'accounting plan', by specific tools issued by the Company to the subsidiaries to produce accounting information for the purposes of consolidation, updated at least annually, and by a process for closing the financial statements, which sets out deadlines and methods for annual and interim closures of the accounts.

-The Company is responsible, via the administrative department that deals with the consolidation process, for implementing and circulating the above documentation to Group companies.
+The Company is responsible, through the administrative department that deals with the consolidation process, for implementing and circulating the above documentation to Group companies.